0atman/noboilerplate/CODE_OF_CONDUCT.md

 -   By tagging the `@Moderators` role on the Discord server in situations that require immediate moderator attention.
 -   By sending a direct message (DM) to ModMail from our Discord server.
--   By sending an email to [admins@pythondiscord.com](mailto:admins@pythondiscord.com)

 ### Appeal Procedure

 If you wish to appeal a decision or action taken by the moderation team, you can do so in one of the following ways:

--   By sending a direct message (DM) to ModMail from our Discord server.
+-   By sending a direct message (DM) to Modmail from our Discord server.
--   Joining our [ban appeals server](https://discord.gg/WXrCJxWBnm) and sending a direct message (DM) to the Ban Appeals bot.
+-   By creating a Issue on GitHub [//]: # (TODO: just this or a actual email address or something else? long term we need a way for users which were banned)

 Please provide all relevant information in your appeal, including: